scorputty/deluge/README.md

 ### WebGUI
 To reach the WebGUI go to - (http://localhost:8112).
 Or replace localhost with your target IP.
+Login with admin/deluge.

 ## Info
 * Shell access whilst the container is running: `docker exec -it deluge /bin/sh`